franks-universe/PyServeLab/README.md

 PyServeLab requires PyQt5 and Flask to be installed, you can install these with:
 `pip install PyQt5 flask`

-Due to being a GUI app, PyServLab reqires a a desktop environment, it will not run on a cli-only system.
+Due to being a GUI app, PyServLab requires a desktop environment, it will not run on a cli-only system.

 ## Usage